-The oc get deploymentconfigs command can be used to list the deployments in a project / namespace.
-Notice in this example that TRIGGER BY has latest.
-This means that when the latest image is updated, the deployment can be updated to use the new latest image.
+The oc get deploymentconfigs command can be used to list the deployments configs in the currently selected project.
+Notice in this example that TRIGGER BY has config and image.

 ~]$ oc get deploymentconfigs NAME REVISION DESIRED CURRENT TRIGGERED BY my-app 1 1 1 config,image(my-app:latest)

 In the deployment config YAML, you should see triggers for config and image change.
 This means that when the deployment config YAML is changed or when the latest image is updated:

 - The current replication controller will be set to 0 pods